 The bad news is that as you get older, you’ll find that your face begins to change.
 If you don’t want to draw unwanted attention to the features you don’t like, like wrinkles and dark spots, you may need to update your makeup routine.

-Today, we’re going to look at some of the biggest mistakes made by women of a certain age when applying makeup.
+Today, we’re going to look at some of the biggest mistakes made by women over 40 when applying makeup.

 We’ll also give you some top tips on making sure you get the best makeup look for your entire face.